Chicken Curry Noodle

 Thanks so much Chris.
 You are a doll!

-Thanks Amanda, you’re going to love it.
+Thanks Amanda, I appreciate it.

-Thanks Christine!
-I could too! 🙂
+Thanks so much, Christine! 🙂